Neural Wave Functions for Superfluids: Discussion

+The AGPs FermiNet introduced in this paper shares many of the strengths of the Slater FermiNet.
+In particular, there is no need to construct and optimize a new basis set for every new system or particle type.
+If the AGPs FermiNet proves equally successful in other paired systems, it may now be relatively easy to investigate the importance of pairing in molecules, electron-positron systems, electron-hole liquids, and other $s$-wave superfluids.
 Another strength of the AGPs FermiNet is the ease with which it is possible to optimize linear combinations of determinants of FermiNet pairing orbitals, such as the one in Eq.~(\ref{eq:agpsferminet_uppaired}).
-This is much more difficult to accomplish with conventional wavefunctions based on explicit two-electron pairing orbitals or pairing orbitals represented as outer products of single-particle orbitals or basis functions.
-The basis-set-free nature of the AGPs FermiNet will make it relatively easy to investigate the importance of pairing in other systems of interest such as molecules, electron-positron systems, electron-hole liquids, and other $s$-wave superfluids.
+This is much more difficult to accomplish with conventional wave functions based on explicit two-electron pairing orbitals or pairing orbitals represented as outer products of single-particle orbitals or basis functions.
+Just as the many-particle orbitals in a Slater FermiNet radically generalize single-particle orbitals by incorporating electron-electron terms in a permutation-equivariant fashion, so the pairing functions in an AGPs FermiNet generalize BCS-style pairing functions by incorporating the effects of the remaining electrons in a permutation-equivariant fashion.

-The AGPs FermiNet introduced here is very general and flexible.
-It can be generalized to arbitrary pairing also with triplet spin components.
-Therefore, we expect it to become a powerfull tool for understanding strongly correlated non-$s$-wave superfluid and superconducting systems as well, for example Helium-3 or high-$T_c$ and $p$-wave superconductors.
+The AGPs FermiNet introduced here has a straightforward Pfaffian extension and can thus be applied to non-$s$-wave and triplet pairing.
+Therefore, we expect it to become a powerful tool for understanding strongly correlated non-$s$-wave superfluid and superconducting systems such as Helium-3 or high-$T_c$ and $p$-wave superconductors.
+Finally, our approach is not limited to the FermiNet neural network and can be readily adapted to use more recent architectures such as the Psiformer \cite{vonglehn2023}, GLOBE and MOON \cite{gao2023}, and DeepErwin \cite{scherbela2022}.